ABOUT THE EVENT

 - Fish farming

-TRACK 21 Genetic Engineering: Genetic engineering deals with adding one or more new traits to the original DNA of an organism, which were actually not present previously, and can be advantageous in maximizing its application and use.
+TRACK 21 Genetic Engineering: Genetic engineering is about adding one or more new traits to the original DNA of an organism, which was actually not present previously.
+It is advantageous and maximizing its application has been beneficial for the agriculture industry.
 Cloning is one of the prime focuses of genetic engineering in-spite of being a controversial issue.
 It is the replication of the DNA of an organism to produce the exact identical twin.

 - Genetic manipulation